Sandy Ridge

 Sandy Ridge on Trailforks.com

 Sandy Ridge is a gem of 15 miles of well-built and maintained trails on the way from Portland to Mt.
 Hood.
 Loops have riders climb the paved road (gated to cars) and descent on singletrack.
-There are no climbing trails at this time.
 Sandy holds up well in the rain and can be ridden year-round.
-There are trails for all skill levels from green for children and beginners, to double blacks for experts looking for technical descents or big jump lines.
+There are trails for all skill levels from green for children, beginners, or those who prefer an easy ride; to double blacks for experts looking for technical descents or big jump lines.

 Access

-Parking in the Sandy Ridge main parking lot is NO LONGER FREE.
-BLM implemented a paid parking pass system in 2022.
-Passes can be purchased for single day use ($5) or yearly ($30).
-Yearly passes are non-transferable.
-The passes can be purchased on Recreation.gov via desktop or on the Recreation.gov mobile app.
+Parking in the Sandy Ridge main parking lot requires a parking pass.
+Passes can be purchased for single day use ($5) at a kiosk in the parking lot.
+Annual pass vouchers may be purchased at the kiosk, but must be redeemed for a pass following the instructions on the voucher .
+The passes can also be purchased on Recreation.gov via desktop or on the Recreation.gov mobile app.

 History